 It seems that no matter what type of comparison I’m taking on, there’s always 1 or 2 gaming laptops that slip through even to gaming-unrelated areas, like photo management and editing.

 But do not fear!
 The power of a gaming laptop can be utilized by Lightroom, particularly in “Develop” module.
 Lightroom takes advantage of this mid-range graphics card to speed up effects and filters.
 This is especially handy when working with RAW or extremely high-resolution photos.
-In those cases, the graphics card can alleviate a lot of stress from your already-busy processor.
+In those cases, the graphics card can alleviate a lot of stress from an already-busy processor.